cx-language/cx/docs/book/introduction.md

-__Note:__ This document is incomplete and parts of it may be out of date.

 # Introduction

+__Note:__ This page is incomplete and parts of it may be out of date.

 Delta is a modern system programming language designed as an alternative to C++, C, and Rust.
 The primary goals of Delta are programmer productivity and performance.
 Memory safety is also a priority, but while Delta improves on what C++ and C have to offer, it doesn't go as far as Rust at the detriment of ergonomics and productivity.

-# Why Delta?

 ## Better compilation model